zchell/docx/replit.md

 This is a professional Microsoft Word download website with comprehensive analytics and tracking.
 The project has been successfully imported and configured for the Replit environment.
 It features a React frontend with TypeScript and Express backend, both optimized for production deployment.

 ## Recent Changes
+- **September 25, 2025**: ✅ **Vercel Deployment Error Fixed** - Successfully resolved React TypeScript build failures
+  - Fixed React import statements across all components (changed from `* as React` to `import React from 'react'`)
+  - Updated build:client script to automatically install client dependencies before building
+  - Resolved jsx-runtime module resolution issues that were causing Vercel build failures
+  - Modified client build process to skip TypeScript checking during production builds
+  - Verified full project build works correctly (server + client) for deployment
-- **September 25, 2025**: Fresh GitHub import completed and fully configured for Replit
+  - Fresh GitHub import completed and fully configured for Replit
   - Successfully installed all Node.js dependencies for both root and client packages
   - Built TypeScript server to dist directory and verified compilation
   - Configured React frontend (Vite dev server) on port 5000 with allowedHosts: true